alexanderthurn/cannergrow-exporter/README.md

 ## Usage

+- Make sure the plugin is installed (seeing the icon on the top right)
+- Make sure you are registered on [Cannergrow](https://cannergrow.com/r/XJ7QY3)
+- Optional: Make an account on [werteherren.de](https://werteherren.de) - It is 100% free and you can use the net return calculator
 - Open your dashboard in [Cannergrow](https://cannergrow.com/r/XJ7QY3)
 - Click on the Plugin Icon on the top right
 - Click synchronize
 - Wait for the sync to finish.
 Then you can download the JSON

 ## Support

 Please [open an issue](https://github.com/alexanderthurn/cannergrow-exporter/issues/new) for support.